patrimart/concrete-types/README.md

 };
 // Generates a ConcreteObject. const cobj = Concrete.from(obj);
+// Or, skip the danger of the mutable original... const cobj = Concrete.from<IObj>({
+    foo: "foo value",
+    bar: 123,
+    fooBar: {
+        foo: "fooBar.foo value"
+    }
+});
 // Use it like the original.
 const anotherObj: IObj = cobj;

 cobj.foo = "new value"; // Fail
 delete cobj.foo;        // Fail

+// Shallow copy the source object into the target, overriding any existing properties. const merged = cobj.$.assign({ newParam: 3 });

 // Walk through the value/key pairs.
 Note LazyValue. cobj.$.forEach((v, k, i, o) => {